Union County Attorney Vigorously Seeking Equitable Marital Property Division for You

 Your spouse has a legal obligation to divulge every asset that is subject to division.
 If it becomes clear that a spouse has attempted to withhold or hide assets, the judge charged with distributing the marital property may view this negatively and assign the entirety of the hidden assets to the other spouse.
 Additionally, as the division of marital property is entirely at the judge’s discretion, any attempt to hide or withhold assets that is found during the discovery phase of the trial may cause the judge to treat that spouse more harshly in terms of dividing assets.

-Why is it vital to begin the division of property process quickly?
+Why is it vital to begin the equitable distribution process quickly?

 It is crucial to begin the division of property process quickly, as you want to avoid a situation in which a spouse may liquidate or sell assets before they are available to be divided.
 Initiating the division of property proceedings quickly makes such evasion more difficult.